socomsystems/documentation/developer_manual/android_library/examples.rst

 Get information about what files and folder are shared by link on a certain folder.
-The info needed is filePath, path of the file/folder on the server, the Boolean variable, getReshares, come from the Sharing api, from the moment it is not in use within the Nextcloud Android library.
+The info needed is filePath, path of the file/folder on the server, the Boolean variable, getReshares, come from the Sharing api, from the moment it is not in use within the cyfrSpaces Android library.

 Code example
 ^^^^^^^^^^^^